-Fallen stock are defined by the OIE Terrestrial Animal Health Code Article 11.5.20 as "cattle over 30 months of age and less than nine years of age which are found dead or killed on farm, during transport, or at an abattoir".
+Fallen stock are defined by the OIE Terrestrial Animal Health Code Article 11.5.20 as "cattle over 30"

-Casualty slaughter cattle are defined by the OIE as "cattle over 30 months of age that are nonambulatory, recumbent, unable to rise or to walk without assistance; cattle over 30 months of age sent for emergency slaughter or condemned at ante-mortem inspection".
+Casualty slaughter cattle are defined by the OIE as "cattle over 30 months of age that are non-ambulatory, recumbent, unable to rise or to walk without assistance; cattle over 30 months of age sent for emergency slaughter or condemned at ante-mortem inspection".

-Brainstem samples from fallen and casualty slaughter cattle (300), sheep (100) and goats (8) are collected at export abattoirs and submitted to ACDP.
+Brainstem samples from fallen and casualty slaughter cattle (300) and sheep (100) are collected at export abattoirs and submitted to AAHL.

-To claim financial payments from NTSESP incentive scheme, eligibility criteria for fallen and casualty slaughter cattle, sheep and goats must be met (Appendix 3).
+To claim financial payments from NTSESP incentive scheme, eligibility criteria for fallen and casualty slaughter cattle and sheep must be met (Appendix 3).